 The program’s measure eligibility requirements during the 2018-2020 program years were different than for the current program.
 Heat pump water heater UEF requirements and heat pump efficiencies are lower in 2020 than they now are in 2023, and program requirements for heat pumps rebated in this study do not always meet the more rigorous ones instituted on January 1, 2023, that give enhanced rebates for systems that units provide the majority (or all) heating load in a residence or are installed in a partial-displacement scenario with integrated controls.
 In this study, participants were not screened out if their ductless heat pumps provided partial heating displacement only, with or without controls.
 Therefore, in presenting the results, it is necessary to make some adjustments in the sampled results to adjust for differences in efficiencies between the sampled units and current efficiencies, and to exclude sample points that would not be eligible for current enhanced incentives.

 Ultimately the study team exhausted the viable sample frame for the ducted heat pumps and allocated more points to ductless heat pumps and heat pump water heaters.
 Table 5 provides details regarding the achieved sample of monitored end uses by climate zone and overall.
 The study team have included the measure tiers for HPWHs and a breakout of ductless heat pumps by heating displacement and provide both the overall achieved sample and the sample with sufficient data to include in this analysis.
 The second report is expected to use most of the sample frame as all sites and end uses are expected to have more than one year of data.
-The study team may, however, determine that the ductless heat pumps installed as supplemental sources of heatingare no longer relevant in the current program context (although the study team will consider using the data to inform updated baseline assumptions).
+The study team may, however, determine that the ductless heat pumps installed in partial displacement scenarios without integrated controls are no longer relevant in the current program context (although the study team will consider using the data to inform updated baseline assumptions).

 Table 5: Monitored End Uses by Climate Zone